The Caffarelli Family Story

 At the urging of an affected family member, several affected members of the Caffarelli Family were seen by neurologists at the Columbia-Presbyterian Neuromuscular Research Center in New York in August of 1989.
 After examinations were performed, it was decided that DNA sample would be collected of the family and a cell bank would be established.
 The purpose was to identify the nature of the disorder, establish linkage to a chromosome, and identify the defective gene.
 Forty-four family members were examined by neurologists, contributed to the cell bank and the search began.

 A paper on the study of the family was published in April 1996 issue of the “Annals of Neurology”.
 It was titled, “Chromosome 12-Linked to Autosomal Dominant Scapuloperoneal Muscular Dystrophy”.
 This paper represented a seven year search to identify the disorder and established linkage.
 It was the first step to solving the dilemma of this family.
-Unfortunately, no work has been done since then.
-Although the family is grateful that a chromosome has been located, there is still much to be accomplished.
-Five affected family members have died of complications resulting from this disease over the past ten years.
+Ten affected family members have died of complications resulting from this disease over the past twenty-four years.
 Until a gene is identified for this disorder it will continue to impact on this family.
 The Caffarelli family have been devastated by this disease!

-Because scapuloperoneal muscular dystrophy is so rare, funding for research is nonexistent.
+Because scapuloperoneal muscular dystrophy is so rare, funding for research was nonexistent.
 Although, the Muscular Dystrophy Association (MDA) provides patient services for all forms of muscular dystrophy, it just recently began accepting research grant proposals for scapuloperoneal muscular dystrophy.
 In September 1997, the family established the Caffarelli Family Research Foundation, a non-profit organization and became incorporated.
-It is hoped that it will provide a source of funding which would assist in finishing the work that was started back in 1989.
-To educate the public and raise awareness, identification of the gene, the cause and correction of the defected gene and ultimately find a cure is the mission.
+Since then, another research study began at Columbia Presbyterian led by Dr. Michio Hirano.
+We were informed in January 2008 of his completed manuscript describing the FHL1 mutation.
+Shortly after, with an approved grant from MDA and some CFSR funds, he initiated the SPMD Project.
+This project is currently underway and we hope to hear positive results for treatment and ultimately a cure for SPMD.